pcandoalmeida/core-python-development-resources/README.md

 ## Core Python Development Resources

-A public repository to hold core python development resources for the curious and beginning core Python developer.
+A public repository to hold core Python development resources for the curious and beginning core Python developer.

 ### Official Docs